C syntax: Headers

 Code is included from other files by using the #include directive, which textually copies the contents of the file in-place.
 Traditionally, C code is divided between a header file (with extension .h) and a source file (with extension .c).
 The header contains the declarations of symbols, while the source file contains the full implementation.
 This separation is enforced to prevent the compiler from recompiling the same source code repeatedly every time a library is included, causing bloat to compile times.
 Headers and separate translation units have no sense of namespaces, meaning all symbol names are global and will clash if the same name for multiple objects exist in the same translation unit.

 To prevent a header from being included into a file more than once, #include guards or #pragma once can be used.

 C headers can be compiled into precompiled headers which are faster to process by the compiler.
 Typically, libraries that infrequently change (such as C standard library headers) could be precompiled for faster compilation in a project.

-To distingush between searching in a include directory and searching a relative path, use angle brackets for include directories and quotation marks for relative paths.
+To distinguish between searching in an include directory and searching a relative path, use angle brackets for include directories and quotation marks for relative paths.